China hotel reservation, 4,300 hotels in 338 cities.

 China Central Television (CCTV)

-All the above listed English-language newspapers, magazines, news agencies, websites, broadcasting stations and TV stations are major state-run media, they are fully controlled by the Chinese Communist Party and Chinese Government and reflect China official view and stand.
+*All the above listed newspapers, magazines, news agencies, websites, broadcasting stations and TV stations are major English-language state-run media, they are fully controlled by the Chinese Communist Party and Chinese Government and reflect China official view and stand.
 In general, Chinese newspapers are controlled by the Communist Party to a varying degrees and have a penchant for playing down bad news.

 China Official TV Stations